Covington History Group

-Covington History Group was formed with the aim of researching, recording and presenting the history of the village.
-Meetings take place on the fourth Monday of the month from September to April at 7:30pm in the Village Hall.
-The programme for each 'season' can include visiting speakers, primary document research, archaeology and additions to our timeline.
+Covington and Keyston History Group was formed with the aim of researching, recording and presenting the history of both villages.
+Meetings take place on the second Monday of the month from October to March at 7:00pm alternating between Covington and Keyston Village Halls.
+The programme for each 'season' can include visiting speakers, primary document research, identification of archaeological finds.
 Visitors are very welcome to come along to Group meetings.
-We also go on interesting outings, which usually include a very good lunch!
+We also go on interesting summer outings, which usually include a very good lunch!

-We have produced a fun and interesting History Trail for the village and also revised the History of the Church information leaflet, both of which are available as hard copies in the Church and Village Hall.
-A comprehensive booklet on the History of Covington School, published with assistance from the Goodliff Fund, is available to purchase from the Covington History Group.
+We have produced a fun and interesting History Trail for Covington village and also revised the History of the Covington Church information leaflet.
+A comprehensive booklet on the History of Covington School, published with assistance from the Goodliff Fund, is available to purchase from the Covington and Keyston History Group.
 This is an excellent resource for research and of particular value for anyone studying history of education.
 If you are interested in purchasing a hard copy, please drop the History Group a note via our contact form below.
-Alternatively a digital copy can be downloaded below alongside our other resources.
+Alternatively, a digital copy can be downloaded below alongside our other resources.

-With help and guidance from Jigsaw (Cambridgeshire), the Covington History Group has found evidence of people living continuously in the parish since the Bronze Age.
+With help and guidance from Jigsaw (Cambridgeshire), the Covington and Keyston History Group has found evidence of people living continuously in both parishes since the Bronze Age.
 There was an impressive Romano British settlement, with several families of ordinary people living in roundhouses and farming the pastures pretty much as has continued for the intervening 2000 years.

-In Saxon times, it would appear there was iron smelting activity – possibly with the ore coming from nearby Raunds.
-The village really expanded in medieval times and plenty of utilitarian pottery from the Lyveden area has been excavated.
+In Saxon times, it would appear there was iron smelting activity in Covington – possibly with the ore coming from nearby Raunds.
+Covington really expanded in medieval times and plenty of utilitarian pottery from the Lyveden area has been excavated.

 The Group has had enormous fun learning archaeological skills and has put together reference collections of pottery and bone found in the area (see links below).
 Reports of the excavations have been lodged with the Archaeological Data Service.
 Investigations continue!